 In 2009, after having worked at an orphanage in Cambodia for two weeks, Kyle felt the need to do more than just his two weeks as a volunteer and then move on with his life.
 Even though just out of college and struggling with his own student loan payments, Kyle and his wife Heather made a commitment to one of the orphanage’s Cambodian volunteers to pay her tuition to college until she graduated.

-Tim and his son Kyle decided to create an organization that would help educate poor, motivated children in Cambodia .
+It was from their experiences that Tim and his son Kyle decided to create an organization that would help educate poor, motivated children in Cambodia .

 The aim of One Degree Forward is to plant the seed of education within a child in the hope that scholarship recipients may one day serve to help grow Cambodia from within.
 By educating as many children as possible from the next generation, it is our goal that the rewards will be exponentially compounded, thereby laying a foundation for continued prosperity and growth.